 When a patient follows their finger through the full range of eye movements, check the speed and extent of each eye as both eyes move together (version).

-Then cover one eye and observe the monocular movements of the uncovered eye (duction).
+Then cover one eye and observe the monocular movements of the naked eye (duction).

 If one eye shows limited vertical movement, for example, be careful not to assume that there is levator weakness or agonist muscles in the right eye.

-Do not forget the other two possibilities, the anchorage of the antagonist or the inhibition of the contralateral antagonist.
+Do not forget the other two possibilities, the antagonist’s anchorage or the contralateral antagonist’s inhibition.

-Contralateral antagonist inhibition describes an ocular motility abnormality that occurs when a patient with extraocular muscle paralysis fixes with the paretic eye.
+Contralateral antagonist inhibition describes an ocular motility abnormality when a patient with extraocular muscle paralysis fixes with the paretic eye.

 It most often causes confusion between true paresis of a superior oblique and apparent paresis of the contralateral superior rectus.

-Pattern of the ductions and ocular versions in an 18-year-old woman who presented with vertical diplopia 10 years after a car accident:
+The pattern of the ductions and ocular versions in an 18-year-old woman who presented with vertical diplopia ten years after a car accident:

 There was no history of strabismus, patches, or surgical treatment of the ocular muscles.
-On examination, visual acuity was 20/15 in the right eye, 20/25 in the left.
+On examination, visual acuity was 20/15 in the right eye and 20/25 in the left.

-The ocular versions in the upward and to the left gaze showed a limitation of the elevation of the left eye, suggesting a paralysis of the left superior rectum.
-But, the left eye ducts to the left and up were full.
+The ocular versions in the upward and left gaze showed a limitation of the elevation of the left eye, suggesting a paralysis of the left superior rectum.
+However, the left eye ducts to the left and up were full.

-The coverage test revealed that in the primary position, she preferred to fixate with the right eye.
+The coverage test revealed that she preferred to fixate with the right eye in the primary position.

-The prism cover test showed a right hypertropia (RHT) of 16 D prisms (PD) in the primary position that increased in the left gaze and in the right head tilt, indicating a decreased right superior oblique muscle.
+The prism cover test showed a right hypertropia (RHT) of 16 D prisms (PD) in the primary position that increased in the left gaze and the correct head tilt, indicating a decreased right superior oblique muscle.

-The example emphasizes several principles of strabismus: that the patient preferred to fixate with the eye that sees better, which in this case was the paretic eye.
+The example emphasizes several strabismus principles: the patient preferred to fixate with the eye that sees better, which in this case was the paretic eye.

 According to Herring’s law, the fixing eye determines the nerve input to both eyes.